-According to United States of Agriculture (USDA) data, the number of U.S. farms operated by women almost tripled over the past three decades with women running more farms and ranches, operating more land, and producing a greater value of agricultural products than ever before.
+According to United States Department of Agriculture (USDA) data, the number of U.S. farms operated by women almost tripled over the past three decades with women running more farms and ranches, operating more land, and producing a greater value of agricultural products than ever before.

 The Female Farmer Project, created by photographer, Audra Gaines Mulkern, is a celebration of this movement: the rise of women in agriculture.

 Recently featured on the Huffington Post, the Female Farmer Project, is “an ongoing documentation through photography and story of the rise of women in farming.
 It is a beautiful and powerful collection of stories of women who create change in our food systems” (Brad Puet, The Female Farmer Project, Follow Brad on Twitter).